gongxingwei/DailyUse/docs/modules/auth-flows/USER_REGISTRATION_FLOW.md

     }

     if (!/(?=.*[a-z])(?=.*[A-Z])(?=.*\d)/.test(password)) {
+      throw new Error(
-      throw new Error('Password must contain at least one uppercase letter, one lowercase letter, and one number.');
+        'Password must contain at least one uppercase letter, one lowercase letter, and one number.', );
     }
   }